 Low impact- These activities generally keep one foot on the ground and place little strain on joints.
 These types of activities are especially great for those with chronic injuries, arthritis or other physical activity concerns.
 They also make great cross-training options.

-Elliptical, swimming, walking, hiking, yoga, pilates, rock climbingOpens in a new tab., mountain biking, cycling, roller blading, low impact dancing, many household chores.
+Elliptical, swimming, walking, hiking, yoga, pilates, rock climbing, mountain biking, cycling, roller blading, low impact dancing, many household chores.

 Hiking and Trail Running